reframejs/reframe/helpers/wildcard-api/readme.md

 they don't need a generic RESTful/GraphQL API, and a simple ad-hoc is not only enough but also much much simpler.

-If you are facebook and your API has many different types of consumers, then yes GraphQL makes a lot of sense.
+If you are facebook and your API has many different types of consumers, then yes, GraphQL makes a lot of sense.
-But if you are a startup and you have only one or two API consumers (e.g. your mobile app and your frontend code)
-, then GraphQL is most definitely the wrong choice.
+But if you are a startup and your API is consumed by your mobile app and/or web app only, then GraphQL is most definitely the wrong choice.
 You are better off with a ad-hoc API and something like Wildcard.

 The enormous hype has lead to the general belief in the JavaScript community that GraphQL is a silver bullet and every API should be created with GraphQL.
 That's certainly a wrong belief and dangerous one:
-Creating a proper GraphQL API is time consuming and daunting task.
+Creating a proper GraphQL API can be very time consuming.
 If you are a startup, GraphQL may very well kill you.

-Still, GraphQL is great, but only for very specific use case: If your API has third-party consumers.
+Still, GraphQL is great but only for a very specific use case: If your API has third-party consumers.

-Honestly, GraphQL's hype is a bubble.
+GraphQL's hype is a bubble.
 Wildcard would be very proud of itself, if it can be that needle that pops the GraphQL bubble.